Skip to content

 Sample error messages:

-• “scalar fields must have not selections”
+• scalar fields must have no selections (HTTP 400)

 These messages indicate that the query cannot be processed because it is malformed.
+Check the query syntax against the GraphQL schema and correct the invalid fields or structure.

 Rate limits exceeded